Copyright: Wikipests

 They are also known to eat the basal structures of tubers, small rhizomes and even corms.
 With your finger, move the soil that's next to the plant's base to see if it is under attack.
 If so, take the specimen outside and replace the top two inches with a fresh batch of the appropriate potting mix ('Houseplant' compost for tropical plants, 'Cactus & Succulent' compost for arid-dwellers, and so on).
 Keep an eye out for a potential relapse within the oncoming weeks by checking the plant's base for further damage.

 Most areas above the soil line will be susceptible to Snails & Slugs, including its basal structure like corms, tubers and rhizomes.
 Stemmed plants are more likely to house an attack on solely its foliage.
+The Slugs and Snails may live on the pot itself (out of sight), or will travel up to 5m (14ft) away either outside or still indoors.

 Finally, store your bags of compost well by keeping them tight and enclosed, out of dry or damp areas.
 Never use soil that has been left outside for any length of time, due to the very high risk of contamination.